inseven/statuspanel/README.markdown

 pipenv install
 ```

-N.B.
-Local instances are configured to use the staging Postgres instance.
-Ultimately, this should use a local Postgres instance, but in the short-term, it allows development.

 ### Running Locally

 When running the service locally using the `heroku local` command, it uses the environment variables configured in `.env`.
 These are currently configured to use a local Postgres instance.